iamngoni/made-in-zwe/index.md

 - [Thanos Tweets](https://github.com/KudzieChase/thanos-tweets) - A script to take control of your past tweets and give balance back to your Twitter timeline. **By [@KudzieChase](https://twitter.com/KudzieChase)**
 - [Thirty Seconds](https://github.com/KudzieChase/thirty-seconds) - A fun game to survive the self isolation and quarantine. **By [@KudzieChase](https://twitter.com/KudzieChase)**
 - [TorchMobile](https://github.com/rapha18th/TorchMobile) - Object detection using Facebook's Pytorch(mobile) and Android. **By [@rapha18th](https://github.com/rapha18th)**
-- [Typeboost.css](https://github.com/englishextra/typeboost.css) - Typeboost.css is a set of CSS rules to ensure readable, scalable and responsive typography.
-REMs are used for font sizes, paddings, and margins.
-It's like typography normalizer.
-No dependencies.
-Wrap your HTML content with class .col and you are done. **By [@englishextra](https://github.com/englishextra)**

 ## <a name="U">U